mrcinv/mrcinv.github.io/source/_posts/2013-11-24-rower-a-rowing-simulator.markdown

 ---

-Having small kids, *cranky wife* and renovating our newly bought house, my physical activity was reduced to minimum in the last year.
+Having small kids and  *piip pip* (censured by my better half), my physical activity was reduced to minimum in the last year.
 When my brother bought a rowing simulator [Water rower](http://www.waterrower.com/) I instantly wanted to have my own.
 These machines come at a price however.
-So I decided to build one of my own.
+So I decided to build one of by my self.
 Its mostly wood, so how hard can it be.

 The idea
 --------